Hollowness effect and entropy in high energy elastic scattering: Confinement Potential

-It is known the shape of the $G_{ {\mbox{inel}}}(b)$ is model dependent.
+It is known the shape of the $G_{ {\mbox{inel}}}(b)$ is model-dependent.
 Fig. \ref{fig:after8-add1} shows of $G_{ {\mbox{inel}}}^{\, {\mbox{c}}}$ on $b$ calculated within the present work for the confinement potential at $b_{ {\mbox{min}}}=2.0 \times 10^{-2}$ fm and $\sqrt{s}=52.8$ GeV for various $n_{f}$ for soft (a) and conservative (b) estimation used for $\mu_{ {\mbox{min}}}$ and results derived with help of the another approach elsewhere \cite{NPB-166-301-1980}.
 As discussed above the behavior of $G_{ {\mbox{inel}}}^{\, {\mbox{c}}}(b)$ depends on the free parameter $b_{ {\mbox{min}}}$.
 Therefore there is some arbitrariness at choosing a value of this parameter for certain $\sqrt{s}$.
 This uncertainty can be excluded, for instance, with help of the fit by (\ref{eq:3.2}) some reliable data.
 The value $b_{ {\mbox{min}}}=2.0 \times 10^{-2}$ fm is chosen empirically because the definition of the best value of $b_{ {\mbox{min}}}$ for certain $\sqrt{s}$ is outside the subject of the present work.
 The approach for $G_{ {\mbox{inel}}}^{\, {\mbox{c}}}(b)$ based on the perturbative confinement potential provides the quantitative agreement with the results from \cite{NPB-166-301-1980} at $b \gtrsim 0.3$ fm for $\omega=1$ (Fig. \ref{fig:after8-add1}a).
 The indication on the similar conclusion can be only suggested for Fig. \ref{fig:after8-add1}b because of one point from \cite{NPB-166-301-1980} is in the region of overlap of two models at $b \gtrsim 0.3$ fm.
 Predictions of two models differ dramatically at smaller $b$: the present approach shows the maximum for $G_{ {\mbox{inel}}}^{\, {\mbox{c}}}(b)$ at $b \sim 0.2$ fm with subsequent decrease while the results from \cite{NPB-166-301-1980} are smoothly increase.
 It means the hollowness effect within the present approach based on the $\tilde{V}_{ {\mbox{c}}}(s,b)$ defined by (\ref{eq:3b.7.new}) and absence of the effect for data points from \cite{NPB-166-301-1980}.
-One can note that the toroid shape of the inelastic interaction region is also evaluated within the assumption about the everywhere $\mathrm{Im}F(s,q^{2}) > 0$ with deviation of $G_{ {\mbox{inel}}}(0)$ from unit at level of few percentages for multi-TeV energy domain $\sqrt{s} \gtrsim 10$ TeV \cite{EPJC-78-913-2018}.
+As qualitatively discussed above, the hadronization can influence on the view of $G_{ {\mbox{inel}}}^{\, {\mbox{c}}}(b)$.
+Thus, the hadronization may explain, at least some part, the difference of the inelastic overlap function for quark and hadronic levels, in addition to the ambiguous choice of the $b_{ {\mbox{min}}}$.
+It is interesting to note that the smooth approximations within the method from \cite{sdcvaocvm} demonstrate a noticeable deviation from the level $G_{ {\mbox{inel}}}^{ {\mbox{max}}}(s,0)=1$ in the energy domain from $\sqrt{s} \simeq 20$ GeV up to $\sqrt{s} \sim 100$ GeV for $pp$, $\bar{p}p$ and the combined sample for nucleon-nucleon scattering.

 The $b$-dependence of the TE for confinement potential ($S_{T}^{\, {\mbox{c}}}$) is driven by the Figs. \ref{fig:7}, \ref{fig:8} and relation (\ref{eq:3a.2}).